What is an LED strip light?

 - Are available in a wide range of fixed and variable colours and brightness

-- Ship in a long reel (typically 16 feet / 5 meters), can be cut to length, and includes double-sided adhesive for mounting
+- Ship in a long reel (typically 5 metres), can be cut to length, and include double-sided adhesive for mounting.

 24V - another good option for longer strips 15m+, 6 x LED chips per strip section